Brazilian Language, History, and Culture

 FAAP offers two course options depending on the student's language knowledge:

-Intensive Portuguese Courses I and II for English Speakers: Students whose native or second language is English (and have no knowledge of Spanish) will be enrolled in this introductory language course.
+Students whose native or second language is English (and have no knowledge of Spanish) will be enrolled in this introductory language course.
 Students will either be placed into Intensive Portuguese Course I or Intensive Portuguese Course II.

 Note: The host institution ultimately determines proficiency level and course eligibility.